 Safe Beaches & Shellfish

-A number of study sites were selected in each state that differed in ecological and social attributes (e.g., closure frequency, watershed loadings, economic impact of coastal tourism or shellfish harvests).
-Researchers investigated how natural processes (e.g. water flow in rivers) and human activities (e.g. land development) in coastal watersheds influence bacterial dynamics.
-A major focus of the work is to understand how scientific knowledge is used for making resource management decisions, such as decisions to close shellfish beds to harvesting.
+A number of study sites were selected in Maine and New Hampshire that differed in ecological and social attributes (e.g., closure frequency, watershed loadings, economic impact of coastal tourism or shellfish harvests).
+Researchers investigated how natural processes, such as water flow in rivers, and human activities, such as land development in coastal watersheds influence bacterial dynamics.
+Much of the work focused on how to understand how scientific knowledge is used for making resource management decisions, such as decisions to close shellfish beds to harvesting.

 Building on a tradition of durable partnerships with diverse stakeholders, researchers collaborated with all levels of government, the private sector, tribal communities, non-governmental organizations, and citizen scientists.
 The collaborative process allowed resource managers to participate in defining problems, identifying research needs, interpreting results, and designing solutions.